AlanConcepcion/prueba/README.md

-# laravel-jobeet
+# Job
-Jobeet with laravel 5.6.
+Job with laravel 5.6.